Quarterly update for July to September 2024

 Protecting Hector's and Māui dolphins

-To manage threats from fishing, a Bycatch Reduction Plan is in place for South Island Hector’s dolphins.
-The plan sets out a suite of regulatory and voluntary measures designed to help fishers reduce the accidental capture of Hector’s dolphins towards zero.
+To manage threats from fishing, a Bycatch Reduction Plan is in place for South Island Hector’s dolphin.
+The plan sets out a suite of regulatory and voluntary measures designed to help fishers reduce the accidental capture of Hector’s dolphin towards zero.

 Bycatch Reduction Plan [PDF, 7.2 MB]

-In line with the Bycatch Reduction Plan, a vessel-based response was implemented for each capture event during the quarter.
+In line with the Bycatch Reduction Plan, a vessel-based response was implemented following the Pegasus Bay capture.
 This involved:

 - requesting an immediate ‘move-on’ by the vessel, vacating the vicinity of the capture (‘move-on rule’)

-- direct engagement between Fisheries New Zealand, the Department of Conservation protected species liaison officer and the fisher to review and better understand the circumstances surrounding each capture
+- direct engagement between the Department of Conservation protected species liaison officer, Seafood New Zealand and the fisher to review the capture and improve mitigation measures.

 - confirmation that the vessel was operating in accordance with fisheries regulations designed to reduce the risk of protected species captures

-- review of onboard camera footage associated with each capture event.
+- review of onboard camera footage associated with the capture event.

 Fur seals